US, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor

 “This is about the future of Abia’s children.
 Corruption in education strips them of opportunities and violates their rights.
 Governor Otti cannot be allowed to sweep this scandal under the carpet,” Chikamnayo concluded.

-Previously, Legit.ng reported that the Concerned Citizens of Nigeria (CCN) has petitioned the US and UK governments to slam a travel ban on Zamfara state Governor, Dauda Lawal.
+Previously, Legit.ng reported that a group known as the Concerned Citizens of Nigeria (CCN) also petitioned the US and UK governments to impose a travel ban on Zamfara state governor, Dauda Lawal.

-The group said the reason for the call boils down to what it described as his failure to end terrorism and banditry in the state.
-The CCN argued that sanctioning Governor Lawal would be in line with international precedents where leaders complicit in terrorism were penalised.
+This was over what it described as a failure to end terrorism and banditry in the state, arguing that sanctioning Lawal would be in line with international precedents for those complicit in terrorism.

-In a petition dated 16 September 2025, signed by Dr Emmanuel Agabi, Executive Secretary of CCN, the group alleged that Governor Lawal’s inability to act, despite claims of having intelligence on bandits and terrorists, amounted to “incompetence and complicity.”
+In a petition dated September 16, 2025, the CCN alleged that the governor's inability to act, despite claims of having intelligence on bandits and terrorists, amounted to 'incompetence and complicity.'

 Source: Legit.ng